canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

       $ sudo apt-add-repository ppa:maas/stable

-   Currently (July, 2015), Ubuntu 14.04 installs MAAS 1.5 by default.
-This PPA holds version 1.8 of MAAS, which is the recommended version for certification testing.
-(MAAS 1.7 is also acceptable.)
-Version 1.8 will eventually become standard for Ubuntu 14.04, at which point this step will become unnecessary.
+   Currently (January, 2016), Ubuntu 14.04 installs MAAS 1.7 by default.
+This PPA holds version 1.9 of MAAS, which is the recommended version for certification testing.
+(MAAS 1.7 and 1.8 are also acceptable.)
+Version 1.9 will eventually become standard for Ubuntu 14.04, at which point this step will become unnecessary.